-Here’s some important information about gold loan regarding factors that impact the value of gold loan provided by Bajaj Finserv.
+Here are some of the factors that impact the value of gold loan you can get

 1. Current per gram rate of gold